PeachyPeony/Cozy-Kettle-Tea-Shop/readme.md

 - CSS Grid — Used for the tea card, contact and footer layouts.
 - Flexbox — Used for navigation and other flexible layouts.
 - CSS Custom Properties — Used to store and reuse colors and other design values.
-- Google Fonts — Cormorant Garamond and Inter are usef for typography.
+- Google Fonts — Cormorant Garamond and Inter are used for typography.

 ## Responsive Design